sushmamangalapally/MovieReviews/README.md

 ## https://sushmamangalapally.github.io/MovieReviews/

+- Things to do:
+ - Fix accessibilty issues
+ - Add inifinite pagination for landing page and search page

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>